 When traveling, be careful not to transport bed bugs home with you in bedding and luggage.
 Wash travel wear immediately when you get home and use plastic bags or containers for storage.

 Bed bug problems are no task to take on alone as they are becoming increasingly pesticide-resistant.
-If you suspect your family and pets are at risk, call the professionals at Ehrlich at 888-984-0186 to discuss your options.
+If you suspect your family and pets are at risk, call the professionals at Ehrlich at 888-984-0186 to discuss your treatment options.